-Trump savages 'very weak' Attorney General Jeff Sessions - BBC News
+Trump to decide fate of Sessions 'soon'

 Anthony Zurcher, BBC North America reporter

-Last week, Mr Trump expressed regret about appointing the former Alabama senator to be top US prosecutor, telling the New York Times Mr Sessions "should have never recused himself".
+Last week, Mr Trump expressed regret about appointing the former Alabama senator, telling the New York Times Mr Sessions "should have never recused himself".

-It was reported on Monday that the president was considering replacing Mr Sessions with former New York Mayor Rudy Giuliani.

-But Mr Giuliani told CNN on Monday that Mr Sessions had "made the right decision under the rules of the Justice Department" in recusing himself from the inquiry.

 Mr Sessions, known for his hardline anti-immigration stance, was one of then-candidate Mr Trump's earliest supporters in Washington.